California Legion

 The California Legion were born on the 30th July 2025 upon the merging of two previous California franchises, the San Diego Legion, and Rugby FC LA.
 They competed in their first MLR season in 2026.
 The latter Rugby FC LA were a relatively new franchise, moving from Atlanta (where they were Rugby ATL under a different ownership group) to LA ahead of the 2024 season.
 The San Diego Legion on the other hand, were one of MLR’s founding members and Legion owner Ryan Patterson is head of the MLR board.
 The California Legion took much of the established branding of the San Diego Legion, and aim to create a ‘single, statewide professional rugby franchise’ in California.
 Of the merger, MLR CEO Nick Benson said ‘Major League Rugby will always prioritize long-term growth of the game in the U.S., delivering an exceptional on-field product and an incredible fan experience, and The California Legion is a way to showcase that in Southern California’.

 In the announcement of the merger, Australian RFCLA Executive and former player Adam Freier was named as California Legion CEO.
 The ownership structure is unclear, but it’s possible that Legion owner Ryan Patterson and RFCLA owner Peter Sickle and now co-owners.
-It is also worth mentioning that All Blacks legend Ma’a Nonu has a stake in the San Diego Legion, and superstar Antoine Dupont owns a stake in Rugby FC LA.
-It is possible that these two legends of the game are now business partners.
+It is also worth mentioning that All Blacks legend Ma’a Nonu has a stake in the San Diego Legion, and French superstar Antoine Dupont owns a stake in Rugby FC LA.
+It is possible that these two legends of the game are now business partners, but it is also possible that they now have nothing to do with the new California Legion organisation.

 The California Legion’s reception was frosty at best among the existing LA and San Diego fanbases, and with MLR fans in general who recognised that they were still losing a franchise.
 The announcement mentioned that the California Legion would split their home games in 2026 between San Diego, Los Angeles, and Orange Country (where RFCLA had hosted 1 game in the 2024 season).
 This means that fanbases would only be able to see 2/3 local games without needing to travel in the notoriously bad South California traffic.
 However the commitment to the 2026 season from the newly formed California Legion was encouraging.